hazlolabs/hazlolabs/content/pages/index.md

   - type: HeroSection
     title: Do you have an idea for a tech startup?
     subtitle: >-
-      Whether you’re building in fintech, SaaS, blockchain, the creator economy, finance, trading, or any other tech-driven solution.
+      Whether you’re building in fintech, blockchain, the creator economy, SaaS, Financial trading, or any other tech-driven solution.
     actions:
       - type: Button
         label: Apply Now